Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "id","string","The ID of the submission (without the `t3_` prefix).
 Also see `name`."
    "is_robot_indexable","boolean","Possibly always `false` for archived posts?[needs checking]" "report_reasons","unknown?",""
    "author","string","The redditor name.
-Possibly `[removed]` if the post was removed by a mod, or `[deleted]` if the post was removed by the author."
+Possibly `[removed]` if the post was removed or `[deleted]` if the post was removed by the author."
    "discussion_type","unknown?",""
    "num_comments","integer","The number of comments."